JFW SHLS RECEIVES A "B" ON THE NORTH CAROLINA SCHOOL REPORT CARD

 - Annual Notification and Schedule of Pest Management for School Year 2016-2017

 - Request for Notification before Non-Exempt Pesticide Applications

 - Pest Management Board Policy 9205

 Air Quality Results at JF Webb HS Campus

 On Wednesday, October 4, an independent laboratory conducted tests in 30 random locations across the JF Webb High School campus.
 We received the official results of these tests on Monday, October 9, which showed a normal indoor fungal ecology in all areas except two hallway locations and the media center, which showed mold spore counts higher than the outside air.
 The results of these tests have been posted BELOW.

 In the meantime, and as a precaution for our students and staff, we are running air filtration machines in the media center.

 In response to these results, we asked the same laboratory to return and conduct an in-depth investigation, along with additional testing the affected areas.
 This was completed on Wednesday, October 11.
-Once we have the official results from their second round of testing, we will follow their recommendations.
-This could include special cleaning and or repair to HVAC systems.
-We will continue to keep you posted on the progress in these efforts.
-Thank you for supporting us in keeping the safety and well-being of our students and staff our absolute priority.
+Those results are also posted below.

 By Dr. Stan Winborne, EdD